parallelchain-io/hotstuff_rs/Specification.md

             network.broadcast(proposal);
         }

         // 4.2.
-Otherwise, decide whether to broadcast a new proposal, or a new nudge, according to phase of the highest QC. else {
+Otherwise, decide whether to broadcast a new proposal, or a new nudge, according to phase of the highest PC. else {
-            match block_tree.highest_qc().phase {
+            match block_tree.highest_pc().phase {

                 // 4.2.1.
-If the phase of the highest QC is Generic or Decide, create a new Proposal and broadcast it.
+If the phase of the highest PC is Generic or Decide, create a new Proposal and broadcast it.
                 Phase::Generic | Phase::Decide => {
-                    let block = app.produce_block(&block_tree, block_tree.highest_qc());
+                    let block = app.produce_block(&block_tree, block_tree.highest_pc());
                     let proposal = Proposal {
                         chain_id,
                         view,